lizadaly/utopia-novels/books/arqtiq/book.md

 are shocked to see the flame-hued settle densely in a fog.
 So long our friend, its warmth had melted the congealed air and now clouds our nautical bearings.
 Our compass is our sole northly guide.
-But what — what is the matter with it that it hangs its head and stops?
+But what—what is the matter with it that it hangs its head and stops?
 We are lost!